josbeir/cakephp-filesystem/README.md

 // Will fire Filesystem.beforeUpload and Filesystem.afterUpload
 $this->getFilesystem()->upload($data, $config);

-// Upload multiple files
+// Upload multiple files and returns a FileEntityCollection
 // Will fire Filesystem.beforeUpload and Filesystem.afterUpload (after each file upload)
 $this->getFilesystem()->uploadMany($files, $config);

-// Merge existing uploaded entities with newly uploaded entities/files
-// Can optionally remove items from the resultset based on an array of filehash keys
-$this->getFilesystem()->mergeEntities($entities, $data, $config);

 // Rename an entity
 // Will fire Filesystem.beforeRename and Filesystem.afterRename